Archive for Race Reflections

 2000 Rolex 24

-At around 6.00pm, just before sunset the leader slowed up with smoke coming from the engine bay.
-The Lista Ferrari limped back to the pits but their race was run.
+Around 6.00pm, just before sunset the leader slowed up with smoke coming from the engine bay.
+The Doran-Lista Ferrari limped back to the pits but their race was run.

 “We had an air box fire,” said team manager Kevin Doran.
 “It’s kind of a documented problem with the Ferraris.
 It’s happened six or eight times before with different teams.
 It happened to us once before, at Portland last year.
 In a downshift deceleration mode you get an over-run of fuel in the air box, and for some odd reason, you get a backfire out of an air trumpet, and it ignites it, and all that excess fuel burns, and it takes out the injection wiring harness.”